jcassee/angular-hypermedia/README.md

 links.
 Links are returned by the server as
 [Link headers](http://tools.ietf.org/html/rfc5988).

-`resource.$links`: a mapping of relations to link objects.
+The `$links` property is a mapping of relations to link objects.
 A link object has an `href` property containing the relation target URI and any other link attributes.
 Often used attributes are listed in the RFC.